gcalderone/JuliaForAstronomers/README.md

 The material in this repository grow out of a few talks entitled [Julia for Astronomers](https://gcalderone.github.io/JuliaForAstronomers/) I gave in Italy and Switzerland.
 Here you will find all the code shown in the talks, as well as a brief introduction on how to start using Julia.

+**IMPORTANT NOTE**: this file updated each time I have free time, so come back to check for new material.
+Also, if you find any error, or would like to suggest new material, fell free to send me an email or submit a PR.

 ## What is Julia ?

 Julia is a new, MIT-licensed (free and open source) and multiplatform (Linux, OSX, Windows) programming language specifically designed for numerical computation.
 For Astronomers, the most important Julia features are: